More and more family firms are creating foundations as vehicles for their philanthropic endeavours. John Oddy from Foundation Source explains more.

 Even so, there are circumstances in which a company may receive “tenuous and incidental” benefits from its corporate foundation that pose no compliance problems.
 For example, when making a donation, a corporate foundation could ask its grantee organisation to credit the company rather than the foundation.

 Although this might seem like a conflict of interest, the IRS sees this as a “tenuous and incidental” benefit because it would be difficult to quantify how such an acknowledgement benefits the company in any substantial way.

 In creating a philanthropic strategy, it is important for corporate foundation managers to remember that the company’s charitable goals take precedence; the business agenda is a secondary consideration.
 The more the foundation’s purpose benefits the company, the greater the need to develop policies and practices for avoiding potential violations.

 In conclusion, when a company and its foundation pursue their respective missions compliantly and in tandem, the result is a powerful and uplifting force in society, achieving results for both the business and the greater good.

 About the Authors - Foundation Source is the USA’s largest provider of comprehensive support services for private foundations, bringing unparalleled knowledge and expertise to clients across the country.
-The company’s administrative services, online foundation management tools, and philanthropic advisory services provide a total outsourced solution for private foundations.
 For more information please visit their website at www.foundationsource.com